Salesforce-VyTien/acceptance-tests/README.md

 codecept generate:cept acceptance testName
 ````

 And you'll end up with a test file in `tests/acceptance/testNameCept.php`.
-You should change the AcceptanceTester class to one of the _steps classes we have created depending on waht features you need.
+You should change the AcceptanceTester class to one of the _steps classes
+we have created depending on what features you need.

 ## Basic acceptance testing